gnebbia/hydra_notes/README.md

 "index.php:param1=value1&param2=value2&user=^USER^&pwd=^PASS^&paramn=valn:[F|S]=messageshowed"
 ```

-Where dependinng on the webpage and on the post we can have after url:
+Where depending on the webpage and on the post we can have after url:
 * http-get-form, in case of an http page with a get form
 * https-get-form, in case of an https page with a get form
 * http-post-form, in case of an http page with a post form